learn-co-curriculum/dsc-postgrad-sql-bigquery/README.md

 # Advanced SQL in Google BigQuery

-## Learning Goals

-Perform advanced SQL queries using Google BigQuery

-## Overview
+## Introduction

 Now that you've solidified your SQL skills in Weeks 1 and 2, let's level them up while learning a new tool: Google BigQuery.
 This will prepare you to efficiently run queries on big data, and to do so in a production environment like you might see in your work.

+## Objectives

+Perform advanced SQL queries using Google BigQuery

 ## Main Activity